john-osullivan/groupbot/README.md

 - Roles (One to Many)
 - Tasks (One to Many)

-### Group Partnerships
+### Bonds
-Partnerships are designed to allow for cooperation between different groups.
+Bonds are designed to allow for cooperation between different groups.
 They share members, can create their own tasks and events, and are generally very much like groups.
 - Display Name (String) : A non-unique name to refer to the group by, to make standard use easier.
 - Code Name (String) : A unique name for the group similar to a Twitter handle